-- 6.1 The idea of publishing the ratio of the pay of an organisation's top earner to that of its median earner has been recommended in order to support the principles of fair pay and transparency (the Hutton review of Fair Pay in the Public Sector 2011). - The Council's current ratio in this respect is 1:5.5 i.e. the Chief Executive (top earner) earns 5 times more than the Council's median earner (£25,141).
-When measured against the mean salary (£26,954), the ratio is 1:5.13. - 6.3 The Council does not currently have a policy of maintaining or reaching a specific pay multiple target.
-The Council commits to calculating the pay ratio on an annual basis to monitor trends and to ensure that this pay multiple does not widen. - The Council monitors the relationship between the remuneration of its Chief Officers and the remuneration of its lowest paid employees.
-The Council defines its 'lowest paid employees' as employees paid on the first spinal column point (scp 8) of the National Joint Council (NJC) pay spine for Local Government Services employees.
-This is the lowest rate of pay applied to Council employees, currently £13,596 per annum.
+- 6.1 A pay multiple is the ratio of the pay of an organisation's top earner to that of the mean/median earner. - 6.2 The Council's current ratio in this respect is 1:5.5 i.e. the Chief Executive (top earner) earns 5 times more than the Council's median earner (£25,141).
+When measured against the mean salary (£26,954), the ratio is 1:5.13.
+These are the current figures which will be recalculated as soon as possible after 1 April and published within the stipulated timeframe on the Council's data pages. - 6.3 The Council does not currently have a policy of maintaining or reaching a specific pay multiple target.
+The Council commits to calculating the pay ratio on an annual basis to monitor trends and to ensure that this pay multiple does not widen. - 6.4 The Council monitors the relationship between the remuneration of its Chief Officers and the remuneration of its lowest paid employees.
+The Council defines its 'lowest' paid employees as employees paid on the first spinal column point (scp 6) of the pay spine.
+This is the lowest rate of pay applied to Council employees, currently £16,375 per annum.
+This figure may change once the local pay negotiations are complete The Council has applied the Living Wage Foundation Living Wage, which means that the lowest paid employee is on the equivalent of £16,375 a year for the full time role.
+The Council has separate rates for Apprentices that are linked to the Living Wage.